 Negotiation, by definition, is “a formal discussion between people who are trying to reach an agreement” (Cambridge Dictionary).
 A process that usually includes at least two parties, but what if we could apply it with ourselves?
 Would this be possible?

-Ana-Maria Velica, an expert in negotiation and leadership with a vast experience in three multinational companies from four different countries in Europe, says “yes, the most difficult is to negotiate with yourself”.
+Ana-Maria Velica, an expert in negotiation and leadership with a vast experience in three multinational companies in four different countries across Europe, says, “yes, the most difficult is to negotiate with yourself”.

 Tips from a negotiator